HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 propagation delay deterministic along edges (longer edge, longer delay) and constant delay in nodes.

-"if node v is the source, then the adversarial nodes re- ceive all messages from v in a deterministic timing pattern.
+"if node v is the source, then the adversarial nodes receive all messages from v in a deterministic timing pattern.
 Moreover, the adversary can predict this pattern from the structure of the graph, due to the fixed nature of flooding."

+- currently diffusion in most currencies

 ### Diffusion